Swimming Pool (2001 film): Plot

 Aware that a killer is loose, Sarah, Mike, Carmen, and Chris intercept Martin en route back to the weight room.
 In a panic, they rush to save Mel, but find her corpse in a bathroom stall.
 The group are unable to locate Greg, Frank, or Diego, and Martin finds that the lock picks and spare keys to the building have been removed; the phones have also been disconnected.
-Martin recalls an air duct leading out of the building, and proposes the group exit that way.
+Martin recalls an air duct leading out of the building.
 He goes ahead to dismantle a vent grate, after which Sarah, Mike, and Carmen follow; Chris stays behind, as they are unable to turn around and lift him from inside the duct.
 As they crawl through the duct, the killer begins driving his machete through the bottom of it, killing Mike and Martin.

-Sarah and Carmen escape through a separate duct and find themselves in the basement, where they are confronted by the killer, who chases them through the building.
+Sarah and Carmen escape through a separate duct into the basement, where they are confronted by the killer, who chases them through the building.
 They momentarily hide in a security monitor room and ponder who the killer is; Carmen believes it is Greg.
 Meanwhile, Diego and Greg find Chris, terrified.
 Greg decides to enter the air duct to find a way out, and Diego waits with Chris.
 Greg finds Sarah and Carmen in a room overlooking the pool.
 Convinced he is the killer, Carmen knocks him unconscious, and she and Sarah lock him inside.
 Carmen attempts to swim into a filter chamber to exit the building.
 She injures her leg in the process, but is able to access the exterior of the building.
 Outside, she finds a security guard's corpse with a gun lying next to it, but before she can retrieve it, she is stabbed by the killer and thrown back into the filter chamber.

 Inside, Sarah is confronted by Frank, who reveals himself to be the killer, motivated out of spite and jealousy over his failed romantic advances on each of the women.
 Sarah manages to douse him with vodka and light him on fire, but he leaps into the pool.
 Greg breaks free of the room overlooking the pool, jumping into the pool below, and the men begin to fight.
 Sarah enters the water and manages to stab Frank with a broken bottle.
 He rises from the water while Greg and Sarah attempt to flee, but is shot to death by Carmen, who survived the earlier attack.